Anisotropic universe with anisotropic sources: SN Ia constraints on cosmic shear and anisotropy

-The results from supernova distance modulus fits for the model with various anisotropic sources in addition to $\Lambda$CDM, and for the model with standard $\Lambda$CDM components solely, are shown in Table~[\ref{tab:sn-fit}].
-The corresponding $\chi^2$ as a function of various cosmological parameters in our anisotropic model, and only the $\Lambda$CDM paramters are shown in Fig.~[\ref{fig:sn-cosmopar-am}] and Fig.~[\ref{fig:sn-cosmopar-lcdm}], respectively.
-In those figures, note that the $\chi^2$ is shown only for the effective six parameters $\{ h_0, \sigma_0, \Omega_0^{AM}, \Omega_0^{\Lambda}, \hat{\lambda}=(R_A,D_A)\}$ of our anisotropic model with anisotropic sources, standard model components with a Bianchi~I background considered in this work, and the two $\Lambda$CDM parameters $\{ h_0, \Omega_0^{\Lambda}\}$ corresponding to the flat FRW universe with the usual dark matter and dark energy, respectively.
-The ordinary isotropic matter ($\Omega_{IM}$), is treated as dependent quantity that can be estimated from the corresponding constrain equations.
+The results from supernovae distance modulus fits to the models with individual anisotropic sources in addition to cold dark matter and $\Lambda$, and for the model with standard $\Lambda$CDM components alone, are given in Table~[\ref{tab:sn-fit}].
+The corresponding $\chi^2$ near it's minimum as a function of the cosmological parameters in our anisotropic model, and only the $\Lambda$CDM parameters are shown in Fig.~[\ref{fig:sn-cosmopar-am}], [\ref{fig:sn-cosmopar-lcdm}] and [\ref{fig:aniso-axes}].
+In those figures, note that the $\chi^2$ is shown only for the effective six parameters $\{ h_0, \sigma_0, \Omega_0^{AM}, \Omega_0^{\Lambda}, \hat{\lambda}=(l_A,b_A)\}$ of our anisotropic model with individual anisotropic sources along with the standard model components in a Bianchi-I background, and the two $\Lambda$CDM parameters $\{ h_0, \Omega_0^{\Lambda}\}$ corresponding to the flat FRW universe with the usual cold dark matter and dark energy, respectively.
+The ordinary isotropic matter ($\Omega_{IM}$), is treated as dependent quantity in both the cases that can be estimated from the corresponding constraint equations.
+On the whole, we find a marginal improvement of $\chi^2$ with our anisotropic model compared to the standard flat $\Lambda$CDM model.

+We find that the energy density fractions of the anisotropic sources' considered in this work are consistent with zero with in a $1\sigma$ confidence level.
+We also find that the anisotropic models considered here allow for a very small, but non-zero, shear for our universe at present times.
+So, a small non-zero energy density for these anisotropic sources, today, may be plausible consistent with the error bars on them, in line with the small non-zero shear today found in our anisotropic model fits to SN1a data.
+The data also reveals a cosmic preferred axis for our universe, independent of the anisotropic source model we used.
+This anisotropy axis is also found to point in roughly the same direction as some anisotropy axes found in other cosmological data that are tabulated in Table~[\ref{tab:aniso-axes}].